downfa11/cursus/docs/reference/benchmark.md

 ### Message Encoding

-All benchmark messages use the standard go-broker protocol:
+All benchmark messages use the standard cursus protocol:

 - **Encode Message**: `util.EncodeMessage(topic, payload)` creates a topic-prefixed message
 - **Optional Compression**: If EnableGzip is true, `server.CompressMessage()` compresses the payload